Varina, Virginia: Varina historic districts

 Varina historic districts include Cedar Hill and Armour House, Curles Neck, Dabbs House, Dorey Barn, Gravel Hill, and Osborne School House.

 In November 1635, a land patent was attained by Captain Thomas Harris for 750 acres, of that 100 acres were awarded for being an early settler during the "time of Sir Thomas Dale".
 Harris represented Curles Neck at the House of Burgesses.
 His house was among the oldest in Virginia between 1635 and 1654, the ruins of which have been part of an archaeological study.
 The ruins were found near the existing house built in the early 18th century.
 It had tunnels to the James River to escape attacks by Native Americans.
-First called Longfield, (Note: The plantation had a number of names, starting with Longfield, and including Strawberry Plains, Bremo, and other names.) it is now commonly known at Curles Neck Plantation, the residence of Nathaniel Bacon, who led Bacon's Rebellion during the Colonial period and also was known for his campaigns against Native Americans.
+First called Longfield, (Note: The plantation had a number of names, starting with Longfield, and including Strawberry Plains, Bremo, and other names.) it is now commonly known as Curles Neck Plantation, the residence of Nathaniel Bacon, who led Bacon's Rebellion during the Colonial period and also was known for his campaigns against Native Americans.
 Bacon lived at the plantation from 1674 until his death in 1676.
 The property was confiscated by the British after Bacon was found guilty of treason.
 In 1698, the Randolph family of Virginia and held the property for longer than other owners.
 The Georgian style plantation is believed to have been destroyed during the Civil War.

 Dabbs House was a residence of the Antebellum South which is located near the Eastern Government Center of Henrico and was the eastern headquarters of the Henrico's Division of Police.
 Chief Justice John Marshall owned the Chickahominy Farm near Meadowview Park as a country residence in the early 19th century.

 The owner of Cedar Hill, James D. Vaughan, was a member of the 10th Regiment of the Virginia Cavalry during the Civil War and had served in the Virginia militia.
 The Greek Revival style farmhouse, built in the 19th century, still survives but has been part of a project to restore the building and it was moved from its original location.